This is the current committee of the Sporting Irish Water Spaniel Club

 I look after the SIWSC Website which is hosted on my server, I am a professional photographer so whenever possibly I try to record all of the clubs events and activities.

-I am relatively new to this wonderful breed.
 I got my first Irish Water Spaniel in 2005 which was Zac (Cuvana Loutre de Mer), who proved himself again and again in both the working and showing world.
-From the first litter that Zac sired we got our wonderful Caz who is our very special little girl and just loves to please.
-In 2011 Czar joined our family and is showing great promise in the working and showing world.
+From the first litter that Zac sired in 2007 we got our wonderful Caz who is our very special little girl and just loves to please.
+I am now the proud owner of 3 IWS and cannot imagine life without them.
+I both show and work my IWS but I am passionate about keeping this wonderful breed working - in the shooting field they are second to none.

 I had always been involved in dogs as the family established the Cuvana Cocker Spaniel line well before I could walk; I was growing up around breeding bitches, training, ring-craft and in the show ring from the age of 6yrs with the cockers.